defold/doc/docs/en/tutorials/war-battles.md

         go.set_position(pos) -- <5>
     end
     ```
     1. Define a new script property named `dir` and initialize the property with a default empty vector (`vmath.vector3()`).
 The default value can be overrided by passing values to the `factory.create()` function.
 The current property value is accessed as `self.dir`.
+This is expected to be a unit vector (of length 1).
     2. A rocket speed value, expressed in pixels per second.
     3. Get the current rocket position.
-    4. Calculate a new position based on the old position, the movement direction (unit vector) and the speed.
+    4. Calculate a new position based on the old position, the movement direction and the speed.
     5. Set the new position.

-4. Open *rocket.go* and <kbd>Right click</kbd> the root in the *Outline* and select <kbd>Add component ▸ Script</kbd>.
-Select "rocket.script" for the component.
+4. Open *rocket.go* and <kbd>Right click</kbd> the root in the *Outline* and select <kbd>Add Component ▸ Script</kbd>.
+Select the file *rocket.script* as basis for the component.

 5. Run the game and try the new mechanic.
 Notice that the rockets fly in the right direction but are oriented 180 degrees wrong.
+That's an easy fix.

     ![fire rockets](images/war-battles/fire_rockets.png)